 First, implementing institutional-grade financial systems that provide clear visibility into business performance.
 Buyers pay premiums for companies they can understand and trust.
 Our approach to achieving 98% forecasting accuracy, for example, demonstrates the kind of predictability that commands higher multiples.

 Second, optimizing operations through data-driven decision making.
 By managing $3M+ weekly marketing budgets using ML-driven analytics, we’ve shown how sophisticated financial leadership can dramatically improve efficiency and profitability – key drivers of valuation.
+It is also essential to manage inventory effectively and provide clear, up-to-date information about employees to potential buyers, ensuring transparency and smooth due diligence.

 A strategic fractional CFO doesn’t just clean up books – they transform businesses into attractive acquisition targets.
 This includes: